IndiePass/indiepass-android/README.md

     additional security when authenticating.
   - Pixelfed: authorize with the instance you registered your account(s).
-- Comes with a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be.
+- Comes with a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be or https://pixelfed.social.
   Posts can be send to a custom endpoint and token.
-An anonymous channel also gets the first posts from Pixelfed.
 - Posting
   - post types: article, note, reply, repost, like, bookmark, event, issue, rsvp, geocache, read, checkin, trip and venue (h-card).